Goeppertia rufibarba aka Furry Feather Calathea

 Common names

-Furry Feather Calathea, Wave Away, Undulations
+Furry Feather Calathea, Wave Away, Undulations, Fuzzy Feather Calathea

-How to care for Furry Feather Calathea
+How difficult is it to take care of Furry Feather Calathea

 If you're looking for a plant that offers a moderate level of challenge, Furry Feather Calathea is a great choice to test your gardening skills.